 Water is the lifeblood of our rivers and a healthy river requires a variety of flows.
 Regulation of our river systems has changed the natural flow patterns and caused the health of our river systems to decline.
 Environmental flow management has become an integral component of improving the health of our regulated river systems.

-An intrinsic relationship between Indigenous culture and land has endured for over 40,000 years.
-4 Waterways and Floodplains
+An intrinsic relationship between Aboriginal culture and land has endured for over 40,000 years.
+The land continues to inform ATSI identity and community today.
+Traditionally, ATSI people have a strong affinity with waterways and water bodies, as a vital source of food, water and camping sites.